byuflowlab/FLOWUnsteady/docs/src/tutorials/define-complex-systems.md

-# Define Complex Systems
+# Advanced System Definition

 In this guide, we will cover how to define complex systems.
 Basic system definitions were presented in the [First Steps](@ref) tutorial, but applications quickly become more complex than a simple, control-free wing.

 ## Wing Subsystems

 We will first cover creating wing subsystems.
 The key here is that any system can be a sub-system.
-Take, for example, the vertical stabilizer and rudder from [Define Complex Wings](@ref) which we can define a add to a wing system.
+Take, for example, the vertical stabilizer and rudder from [Advanced Wing Definition](@ref) which we can define a add to a wing system.

 ```
 #Vertical Stabilizer